Updated: February 2021

 What this means through the MBTI lens: Even though you need some alone time to re-energize, you have a preference for Extraversion.
 For some people, the personality type extremes are rather clear, while others may find themselves close to the middle.

-How Knowing Your MBTI Type Will Help You at Work
+How Knowing Your MBTI Type Can Help You Achieve a Job Promotion

 This self-awareness and your response in the day-to-day is what will help you to fit in and maneuver in the direction of promotion.
 An awareness of your preferences and an acceptance of differences will help you think about how you present yourself to your co-workers.